jc0n/sherdog-scraper/doc/source/sherdog.rst

 .. class:: Sherdog

-    Sherdog is a singleton which provides a simple API for reading data from Sherdog.com.
+    The Sherdog class is a singleton which provides a simple API for reading data from Sherdog.com.

-    Each method returns an object which maps directly to entities from the website (:class:`Event`, :class:`Fighter`, :class:`Organization`).
+    Each class method returns an object which maps directly to entities from the website (:class:`Event`, :class:`Fighter`, :class:`Organization`).
 In theory,
     it is similar to an ORM but, in this case, the backend is a website.

     .. code-block:: python

-       import sherdog

-       # Search for Tito Ortiz and Matt Hughes
-       tito = sherdog.Fighter.search('tito ortiz')[0]
-       matt = sherdog.Fighter.search('matt hughes')[0]

-       # Alternate way to search fighters
        from sherdog import Sherdog

+       tito = Sherdog.search_fighters('tito ortiz')[0]
+       matt = Sherdog.search_fighters('matt hughes')[0]
        junior = Sherdog.search_fighters('junior dos santos')[0]

        fighters = (tito, matt, junior)